-Other screens were launched at the same time.
-For example, the Q9FN sits at the top-end of the quality spectrum, whereas the Q6FN is at the lowest end of that year's QLED TV family.
+The Q6FN, while at the lowest end of Samsung's 2018 QLED TV family in terms of specs, offers a more budget-friendly option compared to the brand's best QLED TVs .
 (Looking for a newer TV?
-Check out our Samsung Q60R QLED TV review, or try our new Samsung TV 2020 guide.)
+Check out our Samsung Q60R QLED TV review, or try our new Samsung TV guide.)

 Like other screens in the 2018 range, the Q6FN QLED smart TV uses a metallic quantum dot filter.
 This enhances color and contrast, boosting the capabilities of HDR and 4K images in comparison to other non-quantum dot LCD-LEDs.